imatari/wil/Bash_in_Linux/reference.md

 - list all directories under one directory
 `ls -d MG/*/`

+- list all items under one folder
+`ls cornetto-trilogy/*`

 - find all files that have a filename containing the string **"rea"**
 `find . -iname '*rea*'`
 notes: